148th Infantry Regiment (United States): Great Dayton Flood 1913

+Battle of Columbus, New Mexico 1916

 The year 1916 brought Pancho Villa's raid on Columbus, New Mexico.
 On 14 July 1916, the 3rd Infantry, Ohio National Guard, direct predecessor of the 148th Infantry, was mustered into federal service and rushed to duty on the Mexican border at El Paso, Texas.
 There, the Guardsmen received the training which was soon to be put to its most severe test to date.
 Several units were never mustered out of service from border duty but were sent directly to camps for additional training.
 It was on 15 September 1917 that the 3rd Ohio was redesignated the 148th Infantry, 74th Brigade, 37th Infantry Division.